marcelbittrich/marcelbittrich/README.md

 My name is **Marcel Bittrich** *(he/him)* and I am a previous 🚗 automotive and ✈️ aeronautics engineer.
 Due to my passion for Video Games I pursue a career change into :space_invader: game development.

 - :video_game: I made an "Asteroids" like game written in C++ with SDL2 that you can play
-- :rocket: Next will be a lot of small Unity games to learn the engine
+- :rocket: Next will be my own two months Unreal project
+- 💻 I completed Udemy courses about UE5 C++ game and multiplayer development and implement my learning into my projects
 - :books: I’m also learning C++ and game development with the help of "C++ Primer" and "Game Engine Architecture"

 If you like to reach me feel free to say hi here or on [LinkedIn](www.linkedin.com/in/marcel-bittrich).